vqiu25/obsidian-notes/2 - DSA/Patterns/Heap/Top K.md

 > [!QUOTE] Quick Notes
-> You need to find the largest, smallest, or most frequent K elements in a dataset.
+> You need to find the largest, smallest, or most frequent K elements

 # Overview
 ## Recipe